bartekbrzuchalski/PersonalJesper/README.md

 # PersonalJesper
-Drum sample pack with drums sampled by Jesper Klevelid
+Drum sample pack for Decent Sampler with drums sampled by Jesper Klevelid.